 At least 1 liter, we strongly recommend two 1-liter bottles as the minimum, to ensure maximum hydration.
 They should be of good quality to withstand being filled daily with boiling water and will always remaining watertight.

-Minimum of 35 -45 liter capacity, with comfortable harness so that a majority of the weight rests on your hips rather than shoulders.
-A more durable fabric will be more waterproof.
+Minimum of 35 -45-liter capacity, with a comfortable harness so that a majority of the weight rests on your hips rather than shoulders.
+A piece of more durable fabric will be more waterproof.